gdepeute/dae.notes/estaff.newco.md

     - Mixture of white and dark background feels unprofessional
     - Mixture of some slides with background images, and some not feels disjointed
+    - Mixture of Roboto and Arial inconsistent
+    - Mixture of when BOLD is used and not isn't consistent

   - Slide 4: Extensible to include customer specific hazards and data
   - Slide 11: A search on "Risk Intelligence" hits on Everbridge and OnSolve ads